Warlockk/findSubDomains/README.md

 A tool finding sub-domains of a target site for penetesters with python3.

 ## Preface
 This script is from starnightcyber/findSubDomains, which is used to detect subdomains.
-I just make the results files output go the folder reuslts each target have a folder with its name.
+I just make the results files output saved to the folder reuslts each target have a folder with its name.

 You can find the original project here:： https://github.com/starnightcyber/findSubDomains